AdobeDocs/analytics.en/help/implement/vars/functions/s-gi.md

 ## s_gi() in AppMeasurement and Launch custom code editor

 Call the `s_gi()` function to instantiate a tracking object.
-Its only argument contains a comma-delimited string of report suite ID's.
+Its only argument contains a comma-delimited string of report suite IDs.
 The report suite ID argument is required.

 > [!TIP] Adobe recommends using the `s` variable as a tracking object.
 Adobe uses `s` in its documentation, implementation examples, and plug-ins.
-However, you can use any variable as long as you are consistent across your entire site.
+However, you can use any variable as long as you are consistent across your site.

 ```js
 // Instantiate the tracking object with a single report suite